 Normally, not having a working cell phone wouldn’t bother me that much.
 However given my seemingly constant unease around many of the local men, it definitely bothered me.

 Do I suggest avoiding solo travel in Bali?
 No, not at all.
 But based on my experience I do recommend having a plan and extra money, especially if you want to get more off the beaten route.
-Don’t leave booking transportation until the last minute, ask around and see if anyone is interested, and try to be flexible.
+For me, Bali wasn’t a good pick for solo adventure travel.
+However, if you are more into the yoga/cafe/beach vibe and willing to just stay in the busy areas, then Bali as a solo female traveller might be totally fine.

 Pin me for later!